Board of Directors

 Nicki is a writer and country-music lover who lives in Piedmont with her husband, four children and dachshund.
 She is passionate about making Jewish life in the East Bay accessible to all and joined the JCC East Bay Board in 2013.
 She has served on the Board of the Jewish Federation of the Greater East Bay, and has helped fundraise for Gan Mah Tov Preschool, Oakland Hebrew Day School, and Piedmont schools.
 Nicki writes a monthly parenting column for J. the Jewish news weekly of Northern California and most recently swam from Alcatraz to San Francisco to raise money for That Man May See, part of the UCSF Ophthalmology Department.
 She and her family are members of Beth Jacob Congregation in Oakland.

 Arthur is the JCC East Bay’s longest serving board member.
 His JCC journey began when he helped acquire our 1414 Walnut Street property.
 He has served as Vice President and President of the Board, helped to renovate the JCC, and stewarded the Jewish Music Festival.
 Arthur is a Senior Vice-President of Ritchie Commercial.
-He and his wife live in Berkeley and are the proud parents and grandparents of two children and three grandchildren.
+He and his wife live in Berkeley and are the proud parents and grandparents of two children and four grandchildren.
 Arthur received his bachelor's in art from Brown University and the Rhode Island School of Design, and his master's in city planning from the Harvard University Graduate School of Design.
 He is a Commander (retired) in the USCGR.
 Arthur, a past president of Congregation Beth El, is a member of Congregation Beth El and the Berkeley Breakfast Club, and enjoys singing both with the Beth El chorus and the Berkeley Broadway Singers.
 He has served on the JCC East Bay Board from 1986-2005 and from 2007 through today.

 Dan has volunteered in the Jewish community for the most of the last 10 years.
 In addition to serving on the Board of the JCC East Bay, he has served on the Board of Directors of the Jewish Federation of the Greater East Bay where he was also president of the Young Leadership Division, and J. the Jewish news weekly of Northern California.
 Dan works in investment management at Osborne Partners Capital Management, and lives in Fremont with his wife and two daughters.
 Dan has served on the JCC East Bay Board since 2010.